nikki-experiments/dev-setup/software-updates.md

 |----------|-----------|------------------------------|
 | Mac OS X | Weekly    | Apple Icon > Software Update |
 | Homebrew | Weekly    | Run: brew update             |

+### Software Packages Intalled by Homebrew
+Every so often check the software that you've installed with homebrew and keep up to date as needed.

+- `brew list` to see what was installed using homebrew.
+- `brew outdated` to check which packages are out of date.
+- `brew upgrade packagename` to upgrade specific packages.
+- `brew pin packagename` if you don't want to update specific packages.
+- `brew uninstall packagename` to uninstall software.